 Ravelin client dashboard

-During my time at Ravelin we redesigned and built the new Ravelin client dashboard home page.
-Before this, when an analyst or admin logs into the dashboard they are greeted by just a metrics line graph and a data table.
-We wanted to build a space that would be more useful in showing the state of the client fraud and summarising all of Ravelin's growing number of useful features and data.
+I worked on the design and build of the first Ravelin client dashboard home page.
+We needed to build a launchpad that would be more useful in showing the state of fraud for clients' business analysts and summarizing all of Ravelin's growing number of useful features and data.

 Actions button interaction